tiborsimon/tiborsimon.github.io/_posts/2015-05-02-simple-input-parser.md

 categories: ['programming']
 tags: ['matlab']
 published: True
-excerpt_separator: <!--more-->
 ---

 Easy to use variable lenght input parser mechanism that provides a convenient way to enchance your custom function parameter handling.
 The current version sports a _MATLAB_ implementation, but other language ports are coming too.

 ### Features